wpilibsuite/frc-docs/source/docs/software/basic-programming/java-units.rst

 Using the Units Library
 -----------------------

 The Java units library is available in the ``edu.wpi.first.units`` package.
-The most relevant classes are ``Units``, which contains a set of predefined units; and ``Measure``, which is used to tag a value with a unit.
+The most relevant classes are `edu.wpi.first.units.Units <https://github.wpilib.org/allwpilib/docs/beta/java/edu/wpi/first/units/Units.html>`__, which contains a set of predefined units; and `edu.wpi.first.units.Measure <https://github.wpilib.org/allwpilib/docs/beta/java/edu/wpi/first/units/Measure.html>`__, which is used to tag a value with a unit.
 It is recommended to static import ``edu.wpi.first.units.Units.*`` to get full access to all the predefined units.

 The library comes with predefined SI and imperial units for distance, angle, time, velocity and acceleration (both linear and angular), mass, voltage, current, power, energy, and temperature.